 Central to the life of the village are the primary school, Parish Church, Methodist Church, village shop & post office, pub and football club.
-The village has four community rooms, the Village Hall at Churchtown, the Band Room and the Methodist Church in the middle at Row and the Institute & Memorial Hall lower down at Limbhead.
+The village has four community rooms, the Village Hall at Churchtown, the Band Room in the middle at Row and the Institute & Memorial Hall lower down at Limbhead.
 Other important services are 2 part-time doctors’ surgeries, and a monthly mobile library..
 There is a play areas at Rylands and our Community Bus is regularly used.
 The village has a Silver Band, a Youth Club and a Guide & Brownie group which meet in their hut at Lower Lank.

 Landscape designations cover the entire Parish, including an Area of Outstanding Natural Beauty, an Area of Great Landscape Value, a Site of Special Scientific Interest, a Special Area of Conservation, several Cornwall Nature Conservation Sites, and an Area of Great Historic Value.